erdavids/Minimalist-Stitch-Counter/README.md

 To enable the row counter, select **Options -> Row Count**.
 The app will shift to include the row counter.
 Three new elements have been introduced.

-The **St/R** value indicates how many stitches you need to counter **per round**.
+The **St/R** value indicates how many stitches are needed **per round**.
 For example, if **St/R** is set to 5, when you increase the main stitch counter to 5, it will reset to 0 because you have completed a row.

 The **Rows** value indicates how many rows (or rounds) you expect in your project.